photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 wget https://dl.photoprism.org/docker/docker-compose.yml
 ```

+!!! warning
+	Choose a good password for `PHOTOPRISM_ADMIN_PASSWORD` if your instance should be accessible from the internet.

 By default, a folder named `Pictures` in your home directory will be used to store all images and sidecar files.
 You don't need to create it.

 PhotoPrism will also create `Import` and `Originals` in this folder: You may copy photos to *import* and copy or move them from there to avoid duplicates.